exoxegroup/biolearn/docs/IMPLEMENTATION_PLAN.md

         - The students take the post-test.
         - The teacher reviews the performance analytics.
     - **Verification:** Confirm that all data is correctly persisted and that all features work as expected.

+### Phase 8: Additional Features and Refinements
+1. **8.1: Teacher dashboard:**
+    - Teacher can rename a class.
+    - Teacher can delete a class.

 ---